lupyuen/nuttx-star64/README.md

 nx_start: CPU0: Beginning Idle Loop
 ```

 So it seems we are Claiming Interrupts correctly.
-We also check the other RISC-V NuttX Ports, they Claim Interrupts the exact same way.
+We check the other RISC-V NuttX Ports, they Claim Interrupts the exact same way.

 _Are we Claiming the Interrupt too soon?_